If you have any queries about donating to the British Red Cross then please email us at firstname.lastname@example.org or ring 0300 456 11 55.

 5. Why is your head office in London when office space must be cheaper elsewhere?

-Like any other organisation, charities have management and support costs, which ensure their development and effectiveness and in any typical year we would expect to spend around *5% of our general income on overheads such as finance, human resources, IT, and central management.
+LLike any other organisation, charities have management and support costs, which ensure their development and effectiveness.
+In 2016, 8% of our expenditure was on support costs, including overheads such as Finance, Human Resources, IT, Facilities and Central management, and Governance.

 For more information on how charities spend their money, please visit the Charity Facts website.

-This is known as direct mail and is the cheapest way for charities to get donations from large numbers of supporters.
+This is known as direct mail and is one of the most cost effective ways for charities to raise funds from large numbers of supporters.
 It is cost effective and people respond to it.
-The amount we aim to hope to raise from mailings in 2012 is £12.5 million.
+The amount we aim to hope to raise from mailings in 2017 is £6 million.

 Even if they don't raise money from everyone, mailings still raise awareness.
 Not everyone will be interested in contributing, but some will want to learn more about our work.